 Many people will likely know Cambridgeshire best for its canals, its cycling and its city scenes.
 However, some of the best dog walks in the east of England are easy to spot down in Cambs, meaning you really are missing out if you have yet to show your pups the wonder of the local greenery and waterside strolls.
 Many of the dog friendly Cambridgeshire cottages are also close to these walking trails.

 Dog walking in Cambridgeshire really does leave you with some great memories.
 If you want to go beyond walking and hiking, however, definitely make a point to check nearby pet friendly days out in Cambridgeshire.
 As it turns out, there are plenty of great areas where you can take dogs – and not just outdoor trails, either!

 Cambridgeshire is a little bit of a secret to many dog lovers, as it often gets forgotten behind counties with acres and acres of AONB land.
-However, Cambs has lots to offer – heritage, stunning natural fens, lovely country lanes and.
+However, Cambs has lots of dog walking routes offer – heritage, stunning natural fens, lovely country lanes and.
 Of course, access to laid back cities and a dog friendly atmosphere.

 If you are looking to stretch your legs with your pet down in the south and east of the UK, Cambridgeshire should certainly be a point of interest you look into further.
 Take it from us – you’ll want to plan ahead!